The structure of this final exercise for the course is a bit

 Calculate correlations between xenophobia,

-and
+left_right, life_satf and

-using the correlation
+xenophobia using the correlation package and

-display them in a table using the kable()
+display them in a table using the kable() from the

-knitr
+knitr package.

-Create a plot with the GGally
+Create a plot with the GGally package to visualize

 these correlations.